dosyacat/CS180-group-proj/README.md

 ## EditProfile.java

 The EditProfile class generates a menu for editing user profiles, providing options to modify various details.
 It adheres to the EditProfileInterface and features buttons for editing username, password, email, bio, and message privacy.

+## FriendMenu.java

+The FriendMenu class generates a menu dedicated to friend management.
+It presents functionalities including displaying the friends list, adding a friend, removing a friend, blocking a user, and unblocking a friend.

+## LoginMenu.java

+The LoginMenu class acts as the primary interface for users to initiate their interaction with the application.
+It displays a welcoming window that offers choices for either signing in or signing up.
+Sporting a calming light green color palette for a visually appealing ambiance, the interface centers around a warm greeting message and provides two prominently displayed buttons labeled "Sign In" and "Sign Up".
+Each button prompts a specific action - initiating either a Sign In or Sign Up process.
+The layout is carefully crafted to ensure a user-friendly experience, with elements neatly aligned and adequate spacing provided.
+With its intuitive design and smooth functionality, the LoginMenu class establishes a seamless starting point for users to begin their journey with the application.

+## MainMenu.java

+The MainMenu class serves as the core menu interface of the application, presenting a range of options including User Viewer, User Search, Messages Menu, Friends Menu, Settings, and Logout.

+## SettingMenu.java

+The SettingMenu class creates a menu interface dedicated to user settings.
+It offers functionalities to both display and adjust user details, including username, email, bio, and message privacy settings.

+## SignInMenu.java

+The SignInMenu class constructs a dialog interface for user sign-in.
+It prompts users to enter their account credentials and provides buttons for signing in and returning to the login page.

+## SignUpMenu.java

+The SignUpMenu class enables users to register via a dialog interface.
+It requests users to input their chosen username, password, email, and bio, communicating with a server for validation and storage purposes.

 ## Interface.DataBaseInterface.java